🔼The name Aaron: Summary

-Jones' Dictionary of Old Testament Proper Names derives Aaron from the Hebrew word הר (har) meaning mountain, hill (and a mountain is sometimes used as metaphor for a large group of people).
-From this perspective, the name Aaron is related to the Hebrew names Ararat and Haran.
+Jones' Dictionary of Old Testament Proper Names derives Aaron from the Hebrew word הר (har) meaning mountain or hill (and a mountain is sometimes used as metaphor for a large group of people).
+From this perspective, the name Aaron is related to familiar Hebrew names such as Ararat and Haran:

 Another way of looking at the name Aaron (as does NOBSE Study Bible Name List) is to follow the Hebrew root אור ('or) meaning to be or become light:

 The verb אור ('or) means to be light or to give light; to shine.
 This verb's primary derivative is the expectable noun אור ('or), meaning light.
 The 'metaphor' that relates light to wisdom may not be a metaphor, or at least not to the ancients.
 In our article on the verb נהר (nahar), meaning both to flow and to shine, we show that the ancients had a surprisingly solid grasp of Relativity Theory.